analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - A lot of people are talking today about AI systems that are not steerable, difficult to control, perhaps toxic
 - The system I describe cannot produce output that does not minimize the cost
 - Having a system like this is guaranteed to be safe.
 You program the safety in the cost.
+- LeCun does not think the problem of making AI safe is such a huge problem

 - The cost is a sum of intrinsic cost IC (immutable cost module, hard wired), and trainable cost TC (predicting the future IC - equivalent to critic in RL).
 - The TC implements subgoals